Bypass cors restrictions in javascript with PHP

 Problem

-Modern Browsers don't allow you to send requests to another website that don't have the Cross-Origin Header set.
+Modern Browsers don't allow you to send requests to another website that doesn't have the Cross-Origin Header set.

 My specific problem:

-I wanted to write a browser-based viewer of someone's REST API.
-I couldn't get them via a Javascript request, but I could get them with other programming languages.
+I wanted to write a browser-based viewer of someone's REST API, but I couldn't get them via a Javascript request, only with non-browser requests.

 Solution